apache/druid/docs/data-management/automatic-compaction.md

 ##### Add a task lock using the Druid console

-As part of the batch or streaming ingestion **Load data** wizards, you can, you can choose **Allow concurrent append tasks** to use concurrent compaction.
+As part of the batch or streaming ingestion **Load data** wizards, you can choose **Allow concurrent append tasks** to use concurrent compaction.

 ## Learn more